calliecameron/dotfiles/packages/README.md

   exported, before `env.sh` is sourced.
 - `bin-cygwin`: if on Cygwin, will be prepended to the PATH and exported, before `env.sh` is sourced.
-- `bin-android`: if on Android, will be prepended to the PATH and exported, before `env.sh` is sourced.
 - `python`: will be prepended to PYTHONPATH and exported, before `env.sh` is sourced.
 - `zsh-completions`: will be prepended to the zsh completions path